mnot/I-D/draft-nottingham-link-template.md

 --- abstract

 This specification defines the Link-Template HTTP header field, providing a means for describing the structure of a link between two resources, so that new links can be generated.

---- note_Note_to_Readers

-The issues list can be found at <https://github.com/mnot/I-D/labels/link-template>.

-The most recent (often, unpublished) draft is at <https://mnot.github.io/I-D/link-template/>.

-Recent changes are listed at <https://github.com/mnot/I-D/commits/gh-pages/link-template>.

 --- middle